 The primary use of coal is for combustion processes that drive electricity generation, steel production and cement manufacturing.
-These processes represent low value opportunities for U.S. coal and result in large emissions of CO2.
-TerraPower is demonstrating technology that can convert - rather than burn - this abundant U.S. resource into high value products suitable for transportation fuels, chemical industry feedstock and even advanced materials like carbon fiber.
+TerraPower is demonstrating technology that can convert – rather than burn – this abundant U.S. resource into high-value products suitable for transportation fuels, chemical industry feedstock and even advanced materials like carbon fiber.

-TerraPower’s test loop creates liquids to serve as a crude oil surrogate suitable for conventional refinery and chemical industry feedstock.
-This oil from coal is, however, unique in that it carries heavier molecules suitable for creating advanced carbon materials.
-The process developed at TerraPower naturally separates these heavy molecules from the coal oils.
-This creates a higher value oil than generated by previous coal processing technologies while also creating a separate stream of heavier material suitable for solid carbon products such as low-cost carbon fiber.
+TerraPower developed a process that creates liquids to serve as a crude oil surrogate suitable for conventional refinery and chemical industry feedstock.
+This oil from coal is unique in that it carries heavier molecules suitable for creating advanced carbon materials.